-At Scottish Target Shooting we have expectations of athletes selected to represent STS at National and International Competitions, whether they be through the development squads run and managed by each AMG or the High Performance Programme managed in partnership with the sportscotland's Institute of Sport.
+At Scottish Target Shooting we have expectations of athletes selected to represent STS at National and International Competitions, whether they be through the development squads run and managed by each AMG or the Performance Programme now managed by STS through the Performance Programme Manager.
 These standards are in addition to the Code of Conduct document that every member of Scottish Target Shooting is expected to meet.
 These additional standards are outlined in the Competition Conduct and cover the following areas:

 Anti-Corruption (Sports Betting)